dhowden/mindmeld/README.md

 ...is a toy project for port-forwarding between machines on the internet.
 It works by passing traffic through an intermediary server which is reachable by all parties.

-It uses gRPC streaming to pass control messages and proxy traffic, which means that the intermediary server can run in GCP Cloud Run.
+It uses gRPC streaming to pass control messages and proxy traffic, which means that the intermediary server can run in [Cloud Run](https://cloud.google.com/run).

 ## Motivation